jjh204/chat-app/README.md

 ### `expo start`

-## Android Studio
+## Device Emulator

-In order to interact with the app on a mobile device you can download an emulator such as [Android Studio](https://developer.android.com/studio/).
+In order to interact with the app on a mobile device you can either download an emulator such as [Android Studio](https://developer.android.com/studio/) and follow the instructions to install or use the app EXPO GO directly on your own mobile.

 ## Firebase AsyncStorage